Updated December 2015

 Shaping leaders who expand God’s kingdom around the world

-• Golden Gate Seminary is the 9th largest seminary in the United States
+• Golden Gate Seminary is one of the 10 largest seminaries in the United States

 • We are a seminary system, consisting of five fully accredited campuses